 Certain truck models are not recommended for slide-in campers.
-To determine if your vehicle is excluded, please refer to the Consumer Information Truck-Camper Loading document, located in your Owner's Manual packet or available from your authorized dealer.
+To determine if your vehicle is excluded, please refer to the Consumer Information Truck-Camper Loading document located in your Owner's Manual packet or available from your dealer.
 For safety reasons, follow all instructions on this important document.

-The Manufacturer's Warranty does not apply to body modifications and special equipment, such as a camper unit, heaters, stoves, refrigerators, etc., supplied by manufacturers other than Chrysler Group LLC.
+The Manufacturer's Warranty does not apply to body modifications and special equipment, such as a camper unit, heaters, stoves, refrigerators, etc., supplied by manufacturers other than the manufacturer.
 For warranty coverage and service on these items, contact the applicable manufacturer.

 To mount a camper unit with an overhang, the tailgate can be removed.
-Unlatch the tailgate and remove the support cables from the retainer pins.
-Raise the right side of the tailgate until the lower right side pivot clears the hanger bracket.
+Unlatch tailgate and remove support cables from the retainer pins.
+Raise right side of tailgate until the lower right side pivot clears the hanger bracket.
 Then slide the tailgate to the right to remove.

-Carbon Monoxide Warning-Vehicles Equipped With A Cap or Slide-In Campers
+Carbon Monoxide Warning Vehicles Equipped With A Cap or Slide-In Campers